IT'S NICE TO MEET YOU!

-It all started 40 years ago, when the artist, Caryl Pohland, was forced to stay at home because of leg operation from a skiing accident.
+40 years ago, Caryl Pohland, was forced to stay at home because of leg operation from a skiing accident.
 During this time she had received, from friends and family members get well wishes and many flowers.
 Caryl, not wanting the beauty of the flowers to go to waste, decided to use her artistic skills and pressed the flowers.
 She then took those flowers, arranged them on a mat and framed them.
 These pictures were hung in the Pohland’s foyer.
 Caryl’s friends and family liked them so much that she decided to make more to give as gifts, hoping to bring the same joy she had in receiving them.
 Caryl used flowers from her yard and around the neighborhood.

 The Pohland’s business continued to grow throughout the years and when Bret got out of college, he came to work for the business full-time.
 It was at this time that they decided to change the format of their pictures from only flowers to flowers coupled with people’s names.
 Adding names to the pictures made them even more popular.
 The Pohlands grow the flowers in their backyard.
 They cut the mats, make the frames, do the research on and produce the names.

-Over the years Florals by Caryl has undergone many changes, from location (they bought the property next door and moved the business out of their home and garage), and the addition of helpers, to the business’ name, now known as NameMe Company.
+Over the years Florals by Caryl underwent many changes, from location (they bought the property next door and moved the business out of their home and garage), and the addition of helpers, to the business’ name, now known as NameMe Company.
 They have also added more family members, Lisa, Bret’s wife and Chloe, their daughter.